Submersion of Japan: Plot

-The Japanese Meteorological Agency reveals devastating news; the original 2-year timeline for Japan’s sinking is inaccurate, shrinking to just 10 months.
+The Japan Meteorological Agency reveals devastating news; the original two-year timeline for Japan's sinking is inaccurate, shrinking to just 10 months.
 Immigration negotiations are sped up, though countries such as South Korea, China and Taiwan are refusing to participate.
 Shipping and air transport production are increased, and a full announcement of Japan’s fate is released to the public nationwide.
-Onodera plans to marry Reiko and meet her in Geneva, but they are separated when a new earthquake triggers an eruption of Mt.
-Fuji.
+Onodera plans to marry Reiko and meet her in Geneva, but they are separated when a new earthquake triggers an eruption of Mount Fuji.

-A United Nations summit discusses possible locations for Japan’s population.
-In two months, 2.8 million Japanese have successfully evacuated; the low number frustrates Prime Minister Yamamoto.
-Japan’s sinking accelerates, with the Kii Peninsula and Shikoku submerged.
-The United States, China and the Soviet Union agree to accept large numbers of refugees, but evacuation estimates only increase to 8 million per month.
-The Sanriku coast, Tohoku district, Kyushu, Hokkaido and Okinawa are submerged.
-63 million Japanese remain on the archipelago, 57% of the original population.
+A United Nations summit discusses possible locations for Japan's population.
+In two months, 2.8 million Japanese have successfully evacuated; the low number frustrates Yamamoto.
+Japan's sinking accelerates, with the Kii Peninsula and Shikoku submerged.
+The United States, China and the Soviet Union agree to accept large numbers of refugees, but evacuation estimates only increase to eight million per month.
+The Sanriku coast, Tōhoku region, Kyushu, Hokkaido and Okinawa are submerged.
+Sixty-three million Japanese remain on the archipelago, 57% of the original population.

 Eleven days before Japan is expected to completely sink, Onodera is shown engaged in rescue efforts, while hoping to reunite with Reiko.
-Prime Minister Yamamoto later announces a cessation of all JSDF rescue operations.
+Yamamoto later announces a cessation of all JSDF rescue operations.

-Mr. Watari, on his deathbed, has a final meeting with Dr. Tadokoro and the Prime Minister.
-The doctor states that he will remain in Japan until the end, and expresses his confidence in the Prime Minister’s leadership ability with the Japanese people’s uncertain future.
-A helicopter takes the Prime Minister to safety. a final view from space shows that all of Japan has sunk into the ocean.
+Watari, on his deathbed, has a final meeting with Tadokoro and Yamamoto.
+Tadokoro states that he will remain in Japan until the end, and expresses his confidence in Yamamoto's leadership with the Japanese people's uncertain future.
+Just as a helicopter takes Yamamoto to safety, almost all of Japan has sunk into the ocean.
+Months later, Reiko is riding in a passenger train in Switzerland, while Onodera is riding in a crowded boxcar in the Southwestern United States to an uncertain future.

 Cast

-Author Sakyo Komatsu has an uncredited cameo role in a scene where Onodera and Yoshimura have a meeting.